For urgent consular assistance call

 Read the Consular Services Charter for what the Australian Government can and can’t do to help you overseas.

-You can get full consular help from the Australian Embassy in Mexico.
+You can also get consular assistance from the Australian Embassy in Mexico City.

 Managua, Nicaragua